Cleethorpes Coast Light Railway: Present operations

 Trains run from Cleethorpes Kingsway station, next to Cleethorpes Leisure Centre, over a 40 yd viaduct and along the sea wall, turning SSW to run past the sheds to the intermediate main station named Lakeside.
 The track will continue 900 yd south-east to a station named Humberston, close to the Meridian Line car park, and the mouth of the Buck Beck.

-The Humberston section of the line has been closed to the public since the 2019 running season due to level crossing upgrades.
+The Humberston section of the line has been closed to the public since the 2019 running season due to level crossings in need of upgrades.